redlibrarian/redlibrarian.github.io/_posts/2017-03-18-culture-labour-artificial-intelligence.markdown

-possibility of innovation and advancement in library systems); c) perhaps most damningly, we have an ultra-hierarchical decision-making structure which owes its allegiance to the socio-political dynamics of university administratins rather than to libraries and librarians.
+possibility of innovation and advancement in library systems); c) perhaps most damningly, we have an ultra-hierarchical decision-making structure which owes its allegiance to the socio-political dynamics of university administrations rather than to libraries and librarians.
 Sites that *could* be used to expand our understanding and use of, for example, machine learning - i.e. poorly-conceived "digital scholarship centres" - are exercises in branding and self-promotion rather than honest attempts to engage in new technologies and ideas.

-Bourg alludes to some of the reasons for resistence against the full adoption of machine learning (and its consequent culture) but I'm not sure she gives enough weight to the inertia of library culture and tradition.
+Bourg alludes to some of the reasons for resistence against the full adoption of machine learning (and its consequent culture-shift) but I'm not sure she gives enough weight to the inertia of library culture and tradition.